 - REDUX Retirement Option: Retirees who choose the REDUX plan receive a $30,000 lump sum payment at year 15 in exchange for locking in a lower annual COLA, which is fixed at CPI-1%.
 (You will notice this is similar to the Bipartisan Budget Act proposal.)
 There is an adjustment at age 62 to bring the pension up to the amount it would have been without the reduced COLA.
 Then the COLA-1% resumes.
 This rarely works out to the benefit of the retiree.
 In most cases, REDUX is a poor retirement option.

 How Military Pension Pay Raises Are Currently Made

-Military pensions are currently tied to the Consumer Price Index (CPI), which is a measurement of inflation in the US.
-The index measures over 80,000 items to determine an average inflation measurement.
+Military pensions are currently tied to the CPI, which is a measurement of inflation in the U.S. The index measures over 80,000 items to determine an average inflation measurement.
 This rate is used to determine the overall inflation rate for many government measurements.
-For example, the CPI rate is used as the basis for Social Security benefits increases and VA Service-Connected Disability rates increases.
-The idea behind tying these payments to the Consumer Price Index is to help maintain purchasing power over time.
+For example, the CPI rate is used as the basis for Social Security benefits increases and Department of Veterans Affairs service-connected disability rate increases.

-While this is good for the recipients, it’s a cause of contention for the bean counters in D.C.
+While this is good for the recipients, it’s a cause of contention for the bean counters in DC.
 These raises are cumulative and compounding.
 Over time, even small changes add up to tens of billions of dollars when spread out over hundreds of thousands (or even millions) of benefits recipients.